-How To Use New Point-of-View
+How To Use This Technique

-Example: How do we get employees to notify the head office when an event might turn into an issue or crisis?
+Example: How do we get employees to notify the head office when an external event might turn into an issue or crisis?

-OR, re-frame the problem or opportunity.
+Alternatively, re-frame the problem or opportunity.

-- A politician uses public polls
+- A politician uses public polls to turn to in an issue or crisis

-- A chef uses uses a clock timer
+- A chef uses a clock timer

 - A lifeguard uses flags

-- A orchestra conductor uses a baton
+- An orchestra conductor uses a baton

 - A policeman uses a speed camera.